 Conclusion

 Take the time to practice finding equivalent fractions for 1/3 and other common fractions.
 Explore different methods, such as multiplying by different numbers or using prime factorization.
 Challenge yourself to solve real-world problems that involve equivalent fractions, such as doubling a recipe or converting between different units of measurement.
-With consistent effort and a solid understanding of the underlying concepts, you can master equivalent fractions and unlock new levels of mathematical proficiency.
+With consistent effort and a solid understanding of the underlying concepts, you can master equivalent fractions and access new levels of mathematical proficiency.
 Now, go forth and conquer the world of fractions!